-Today, Docomo and Huawei together completed world’s first 5G field trial.
-The trial was based on URLLC (ultra-reliable low latency communications) use-case with a macro base station on the C-Band (4.5 GHz frequency).
-A new radio interface was used for the trial, which has the features like 3GPP 5G New Radio (NR) air-interface.
+Today, Docomo and Huawei together completed the world’s first 5G field trial.
+The trial was based on URLLC (ultra-reliable low latency communications) use case with a macro base station on the C-Band (4.5 GHz frequency).
+A new radio interface was used for the trial, which has the features like 3GPP 5G New Radio (NR) air interface.

 According to the trial results, the 5G system over 4.5 GHz is able enough to suffice performance needs for URLLC ‘as defined by the International Telecommunication Union – Radio Communication (ITU-R).’

-The aftermath of the trial includes the deployment of the large-scale macrocell for supporting URLLC.
+The trial’s aftermath includes deploying the large-scale macrocell for supporting URLLC.
 This will be further backed by a solid foundation of 5G NR across numerous vertical markets.

 As compared to the 4G coding technique, the polar code can provide highly reliable data transmission on receiving the same SNR (signal-to-noise ratio).
-In the trial, the polar code additionally justified a major development in HARQ (hybrid automatic repeat request) as well.
+In the trial, the polar code also justified a major development in HARQ (hybrid automatic repeat request).